ilyklain/ilyklain/README.md

 - My hobby is Coding and play Basketball 🏀

-- I'm currently working on me
+- I'm currently working Lesoft Inc.

 - My projects and all skills are on [strawydev.vercel.app](strawydev.vercel.app)